Rayalaseema: Power

 Rayalaseema Region has thermal as well solar power plants.
-Rayalaseema Thermal Power Station is located in Kadapa district and Andhra Pradesh government recently sanctioned solar power parks in Rayalaseema districts with a capacity of 4000MW's.Today the state of Andhra Pradesh stood No.1 position in solar power generation with an installed capacity of 1868 MW In India and also offers world's largest solar power park of 1000 MW is also located in Andhra Pradesh.
+Rayalaseema Thermal Power Station is located in Kadapa district and the Andhra Pradesh government recently sanctioned solar power parks in Rayalaseema districts with a capacity of 4000MW's.
+The state of Andhra Pradesh stood No.1 position in solar power generation with an installed capacity of 1868 MW in India and also offers the world's largest solar power park of 1000 MW.

 Politics

 Neelam Sanjiva Reddy, Damodaram Sanjivayya, N. Janardhana Reddy, K.V.
 Bhaskara Reddy, N. Chandrababu Naidu, Y. S. Rajasekhara Reddy, N.Kiran Kumar Reddy and Y. S. Jagan Mohan Reddy, who served as Chief Minister of Andhra Pradesh, hail from the Rayalaseema region of the state.
 The region saw as many as 8 chief ministers for the state.

 Factionalism

 Rayalaseema is home to numerous factional families who are often intertwined with political parties and violently clash with each other.
 Government employees consider as dead postings in the region.
 The high crime rate is attributed to Rayalaseema's high poverty rate.
 Although violence has declined since 2000s.
 Police records estimate that in the past 35 years, about 8,465 civilians have died as a result of factional violence.